 An example is shown below.
 The two plots on the left are plotted by “shot number” and shows instantaneous values of pressure and volume at the time of each shot.
 The two plots on the right are plotted by elapsed time and show continuous curves of pressure and volume with time.

-VSPair is a 64 bit application, and will soon be available for download from the Microsoft Store for Windows-10.
+VSPair is a 64 bit application, and is available for download from the Microsoft Store for Windows-10.

 Example of the air storage volume and pressure plots.

 - The two plots on the left are storage volume and the two plots on the right are storage & airgun pressures.